 The game has been on for about 6 months now, and of course many people are looking at the format to see what they can do with it.
 Having built similar games before, at Zender we firmly believe there are great things to be done with the format.

-Country-specific versions for example.
-Most people outside of the US who have downloaded the app will have learned the hard way that American trivia is, well, very American.
+Country-specific versions for example. [update: after publication of this article, live trivia show Qwistet launched in Belgium] Most people outside of the US who have downloaded the app will have learned the hard way that American trivia is, well, very American.
 Or formats for specific audiences, a live trivia game for teenagers, or for football fanatics.

-If you're interested to discuss your version of HQ Trivia, let me know.
+If you're interested to discuss your version of HQ Trivia, request a Zender demo, no strings attached.